Taming Bright Speakers and Reverberant Rooms

 Step 3: Examine Your Walls and Windows

 I was once made aware of a major manufacturer who would test their speakers in a room that had a massive glass wall.
 It was insane, and certainly not the listening environment I’d select if there was any way around it.
-If you have large windows that are located to the sides or back of the room, then you may want to invest in some curtains or fabric blinds that can lessen the effect of the reflected sound coming off those surfaces.
-It may be an investment—but once again, we often here a big “thank you” from clients who are suddenly given an excuse to “fluff up” their window treatments!
+If you have large windows that are located to the sides or back of the room, then you may want to invest in some curtains or fabric blinds that can somewhat lessen the effect of the reflected sound coming off those surfaces.
+It may be an investment—but once again, we often hear a big “thank you” from clients who are suddenly given an excuse to “fluff up” their window treatments!

 Finally, Look at Taming Bright Speakers

 If, after all of this, you still feel as if your loudspeakers are the culprit, it’s still not hopeless.
 The first thing you want to do is notice how your speakers are positioned.
 If they are pointed directly at you, taming bright speakers might mean those tweeters need to be angled in more of a parallel arrangement.
 This is tricky because it also affects the soundstage—the way in which what you are listening to is represented in the space in front of you.
 Still, there is often some leeway and compromise to be had in speaker positioning, particularly when you’re dealing with an overly bright system.